By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 The Eastern Himalayan Kingdom of Bhutan, which is landlocked between China and India, is known for clifftop monasteries, misty terraces, and Himalayan hiking trails.
 Since last year, Bhutan is also now known for a hefty tourist tax that was introduced to curb the number of visitors and preserve its unique cultural heritage.
 Bhutan follows the tourism motto of "high value, low volume" and its government believes that if travelers have journeyed all the way there, they should contribute towards the country's development.

-As a result, the previous daily visitor fee of US $65 (which remained unchanged since 1991), jumped up to $200 per day in September 2022.
-Known as the Sustainable Development Fee, it is utilized to support healthcare, education, and environmental infrastructure projects and it is separate from the mandatory $40 visa fee.
 According to Brijesh Sarsar, of Authentic India Tours, which operates tours in Bhutan, while the previous fee covered expenses such as guides, hotels, and meals, the new tax does not include these services, it simply allows you to visit.
 He also adds that his company’s Bhutan office saw an immediate and substantial fall in new travel bookings after the new tax went into effect, so it would appear the new rules are working.

 As one of the most tourist-choked cities in the world, Barcelona has long struggled with how to balance welcoming the visitors – who are necessary to sustain the local economy –while also maintaining quality of life.
 Residents have long complained that the 32 million annual tourists clog their streets, clutter their beaches, and create loud nuisance.
-Barcelona, which was, in 2012, one of the first cities to implement a city tourist on top of the regional tax, announced last year that guided tours would also have capped numbers and limited routes.
+Barcelona, which was, in 2012, one of the first cities to implement a city tourist on top of the regional tax, announced in 2022 that guided tours would also have capped numbers and limited routes.
 They also would have to adopt headsets and earpieces instead of megaphones.

 While the city has not yet found a perfect solution, economy professor, Pedro Aznar, says the answer is distinguishing between different types of tourism.
 For instance, he says there is a large economic difference between a bachelor party ( which comes to spend one night in a budget hotel) and a family (who stays multiple days and plans a full schedule of cultural and gastronomic activities).
-Barcelona recently announced an incremental growth of this city tax over the next two years that will vary based on the accommodation type.
-Guest rentals will cost an extra €4/night, while five-star hotels will charge an additional €5.25/night.
+In 2022, Barcelona announced an incremental growth of this city tax that will vary based on the accommodation type.
+As of October 2024, visitors to the city must pay €4 on top of the regional tax.
+This means guest rentals will cost an addtional €5.25/night, and five-star hotels will charge an additional €7.50/night.

-Manchester became the first UK city to impose a tourist tax on 1 April 2023.
+Manchester became the first UK city to impose a tourist tax on April 1, 2023.
 Dubbed the “city visitor charge,” the tax will impose an additional £1 per night, per room in hotels in the city center.
 Though the fee is modest, it’s expected to draw in £3 million per year, which will go towards the new Manchester Accommodation Business Improvement District (ABID) and its goal of supporting the city’s visitor economy and experience.

 Its strategy will include increasing overnight visitors by amplifying marketing campaigns but balancing that push by securing large-scale events during low-season periods.
 For instance, it plans to hold large sporting events, concerts, conferences, and festivals during off-peak months to incentivize travelers to visit when the city is less crowded.